hadimsnj/SGRACEx1/demo/README.md

 10.2

- Use in the notebook init_sgrace to initialize the emulation mode.
+ Use init_sgrace to initialize the emulation mode.

 10.3